kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 == Upgrade Notice ==

-= 4.0.0 =
+= 4.8.0 =
-- Essential Blocks 4.0 comes with a new Block "Google Maps".
-"Global Block Controls" feature is added to set Block Defaults.
-A new Dashboard page is designed with all settings in one place.
-Optimization options, Asset generation and lot more features has been added.
+- Essential Blocks is now Compatible with WPML.